MarioTech123/CAP5150-Network-Protocol-Analysis/README.md

 internal_traffic/ # Baseline enclave traffic used for verification second_test/ # Additional captures taken during evaluations

+screenshots/
+All screenshots used in the final report, included for clarity and accessibility.

 ===== Purpose =====

 These artifacts support the evaluation of: